kaisergrimlock/InstaKilogram/README.md

 How to start/run the website:
 To access the website please make sure that you enter the InstaKilogram folder.
-The url of the index page is: http://localhost/InstaKilogram/
+The url of the index page is: http://localhost/InstaKilogram The url of admin login page is: http://localhost/InstaKilogram/admin/signin.php

 Accounts
 the accounts are in the following format